Operational K-theory: Introduction

 \subsection{Equivariant $K$-theory of toric varieties}

+Throughout this paper, by a {\em toric variety} we mean a normal rational variety, together with a split torus acting with a free open orbit; such a variety corresponds to a fan $\Delta$ as described in \cite{Fulton}.
 Let $X$ be a toric variety with dense torus $T$.
 The restriction of an equivariant vector bundle to a $T$-fixed point is a representation of $T$, and these representations satisfy a compatibility condition: whenever two fixed points are connected by an invariant curve, the corresponding representations agree on its stabilizer.
 If $X$ is smooth and complete, then the induced localization map into a product of copies of the representation ring of the torus,

 is an isomorphism onto the subring consisting of consisting of tuples of virtual representations that satisfy this compatibility condition.
 Furthermore, the ordinary Grothendieck ring of vector bundles $K^\circ(X)$ is the quotient of $K^\circ_T(X)$ by the ideal generated by differences of characters, giving a $K$-theoretic analogue of the Stanley-Reisner presentation for the cohomology ring of $X$ \cite{vv}.
 These results may be seen as $K$-theory versions of Goresky-Kottwitz-MacPherson (GKM) localization for toric varieties \cite{gkm, knutson-rosu}.
 (All such localization theorems build on earlier work of many authors, including the seminal results of Atiyah and Segal \cite{atiyah-segal}.)
 These subrings of products of representation rings appearing in the equivariant $K$-theory of smooth toric varieties have the following pleasant interpretation in terms of piecewise exponential functions on the corresponding fan \cite[Section~2.4]{bv}.